CALM-LMU/YeastMateDocs/docs/gui.md

 # ![Screenshot](imgs/annotate.png)

 This page allows you to inspect and correct the predicted objects and masks, or to annotate your images from scratch if you want to re-train the neural network.
 Given the path containing the images, it will open a separate [napari](https://napari.org) window.
+Note that only 2D images are currently supported.

 Check [Label your images](./label.md) for more information on labelling your data.